 The host is usually the brand that runs the Twitter chat.
 However, brands may sometimes invite another guest who’s experienced and has authority in the domain.
 You could even invite an influencer to run the Twitter chat for you.

 If you’re doing this, however, it’s important to choose the right person.
 Look for influencers in your industry who might be willing to do this for you.
 Some of them may even have prior experience in hosting Twitter chats.
 No matter who you choose, though, it’s important to send them the questions ahead of time, so they’ll be able to prepare themselves for the chat.
-They may come back to you with suggestions and improvements that you can make, and you should take this into consider.
+They may come back to you with suggestions and improvements that you can make, and you should take this into consideration.

 If you’re inviting a guest to run your Twitter chat, make a separate tweet to introduce them.
 Tag their Twitter profiles, and let everyone know that they’ll be taking care of hosting duties.
 You can also ask them to promote the chat by making a few posts about it on their own social channels, prior to the actual date of the event.